 6. You are automatically eligible for Medicare coverage after you receive SSDI payments for 24 months.

 Most people cannot get Medicare coverage until they turn 65 years old.
 But once you get SSDI payments for two years in a row, that rule no longer applies.
 If health problems stop you from working, applying for SSDI can give you Medicare access much earlier.
 But if you apply for early retirement, Medicare remains off-limits until after you turn 65.

 Can I Apply for SSDI and Early Retirement At the Same Time?

 Unfortunately, you cannot get SSDI benefits and Social Security retirement payments at the same time.
 That’s because once you reach full retirement age, your disability benefits automatically transfer to regular Social Security checks.

 That said, it’s possible to apply for both programs at the same time.
 But if the SSA denies your disability application, you could lose money you need each month just to live on.
 Here’s how to avoid that problem: Apply for SSDI first.
 Doing this establishes your protective filing date, which tells the SSA when you can start drawing benefits (if you’re approved).
 After you’ve done that, then apply for early retirement benefits.
 If you have enough Social Security work credits to retire right now, then the SSA will accept your request.
 If your SSDI application gets approved, you can start drawing your full Social Security retirement amount immediately.
 (The SSA will just pay you that amount in monthly SSDI benefits instead.)

-Bottom line: If you apply for early retirement before SSDI and get approved, then you’ll get reduced payments for the rest of your life.
+Bottom line: If you apply for early retirement before SSDI, then you’ll get reduced Social Security payments for the rest of your life.
 There is NO way to increase your benefits outside of going back to work again or the annual COLA in certain years.